HSLL175848494/HSHook/readme.md

 ```

 ## Important Notes
 1. **`Install` and `Remove` operations are not thread-safe.
-You must ensure the original function is not being executed when calling them.**
+Ensure the original function is not being executed when calling them.**
-2. **The original and replacement functions must use exactly the same calling convention.**
+2. **The original function and the replacement function must use exactly the same calling convention.**
-3. **Whenever possible, add the `HS_NOINLINE` attribute (or the compiler's equivalent `noinline` attribute) to the target function to prevent inlining optimization from causing Hook failure.**
+3. **The target function must be marked with `HS_NOINLINE` or the compiler-specific `noinline` attribute to prevent inlining optimizations.**
-4. **Very short function bodies (insufficient instruction space) may cause Hook failure.**
+4. **Functions with too short a body (insufficient instruction space) may cause Hook failure.**
-5. **If the function contains jumps or code that references the function's starting address (the instruction replacement space), an exception may occur after Hook installation.**
+5. **If the function contains internal jumps or code that references the function's starting address, exceptions may occur after hooking.**